norton120/pirate_baby/content/posts/dreaming_of_a_dynamcially_typed_world.md

      return arg
 ```

  “Accept a string or a list of strings” is one of those times that duck typing sucks.
 The most straightforward way to get this done is to pattern match object identity, because both a `str` and any other iterable will qualify for iteration- they can both “do the job” but the string will do it incorrectly, and won’t know until it’s too late.
- There are real-life
+On the other

 <sub>1.
 Python as a language has been around since the late 1980s, however Python 2+ is really where it begins to reflect what most would consider "modern Python" in a way that is applicable to the conversation</sub>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwODk1MjkyOTYsNDM3MzQzMDYxLC0zOT
-k3MjQ0MzMsLTExNTY4NzQwNzAsLTEzNDg4ODUyMDQsLTIxNzU2
-NzY1NCwxNzMyOTcwMDU0LDIwMTY2MTIyNTQsMjAxNjYxMjI1NC
-w1NzY2NDc4OTAsLTY5MzYwNzYxMCwxMDkwNTUwMjM4XX0=
+eyJoaXN0b3J5IjpbLTQ3MTk4NTY0Myw0MzczNDMwNjEsLTM5OT
+cyNDQzMywtMTE1Njg3NDA3MCwtMTM0ODg4NTIwNCwtMjE3NTY3
+NjU0LDE3MzI5NzAwNTQsMjAxNjYxMjI1NCwyMDE2NjEyMjU0LD
+U3NjY0Nzg5MCwtNjkzNjA3NjEwLDEwOTA1NTAyMzhdfQ==
 -->